Embarrassingly Parallel Inference for Gaussian Processes: Embarrassingly parallel inference with importance sampled mixture of experts

 We wish to capture posterior uncertainty about the partition and the associated covariance function $\boldsymbol{\Sigma}$, while ensuring our algorithm can be distributed.
 Importance sampling allows us to estimate the posterior expectations $E[g(f)]$ of some functional of $f$, such as the posterior predictive distribution, using an appropriately weighted collection of samples from some simpler distribution.
 Unlike MCMC, these samples can be collected independently, facilitating distributed computing.

-We choose our proposal distribution over partitions to be the posterior distribution $P(Z|X)$ under the Gaussian mixture model given in Equation~\ref{eqn:gmm}.
-We obtain approximate samples from this distribution using a single particle of a particle filter.
-We then weight these particles using self-normalized importance sampled weights \footnote{Since we are working with self-normalized weights, the estimate has a bias of $O(1/J)$ \citep{Kong:1992}, but will often have a lower variance than the unbiased estimate obtained with $w_j=p(Z|X,Y)/p(Z|X)$, which involves calculating an intractable normalizing constant.}
+We choose our proposal distribution over partitions to be the posterior distribution $P(Z|X)$ under the Gaussian mixture model given in Equation~\ref{eqn:gmm} conditioned on the input values $X$, ignoring the output values $Y$.
+We obtain approximate samples from this distribution by drawing mixture locations randomly from the prior, $ P(\theta_k, \Gamma_k) $ and assign data to clusters from $ P(z_{i} = k | -) $.
+After fitting the local GPs derived from this partition, we then weight these particles using self-normalized importance sampled weights \footnote{Since we are working with self-normalized weights, the estimate has a bias of $O(1/J)$ \citep{Kong:1992}, but will often have a lower variance than the unbiased estimate obtained with $w_j=p(Z|X,Y)/p(Z|X)$, which involves calculating an intractable normalizing constant.}